intelsmartedgeons/docs/experience-kits/secure-access-service-edge-limited-release.md

 - The SASE Edge Cluster is typically located on-premises.
 It hosts edge services and applications.
 - The SASE POP Cluster provides similar functionality as the edge cluster, but sits at the provider network point of presence (POP).
 A typical use case for the POP cluster is to provide secure traffic forwarding between edges via an IPSec tunnel.

-SASE POP cluster centralizes and hosts network security capability in POP data center based on Intel® Smart Edge Open cloud native design methodology, so that traffic from enterprise edge node gets a series of security services by Service Function Chain (SFC) when going through POP DC or being forwarded by POP DC servers.
+SASE POP cluster centralizes and hosts network security capability in POP data center based on Intel® Smart Edge cloud native design methodology, so that traffic from enterprise edge node gets a series of security services by Service Function Chain (SFC) when going through POP DC or being forwarded by POP DC servers.

 Below is the architecture of the edge and POP clusters instantiated with platform attestation and application security features enabled.
 The cloud cluster hosts remote attestation services for the security features.
 These services are deployed on an Amazon Web Service (AWS) EC2 instance.
 As this architecture shows, SD-WAN functions will be available in a future release.